Invasion of Naples (1806): Campo Tenese

-On 8 February 1806 French columns crossed the border, encountering no resistance and throwing the Neapolitan royal court into an uproar.
+On 8 February 1806, French columns crossed the border, encountering no resistance and throwing the Neapolitan royal court into an uproar.
 Queen Carolina fled from Naples to Sicily on the 11th.
-She had been preceded by Ferdinand, who departed on 23 January even before the invasion.
+She had been preceded by Ferdinand, who departed on 23 January, even before the invasion.
 On the Adriatic littoral, Lechi's division seized Foggia after one week.
 The Italian general eventually turned west, crossed the Apennines, and reached Naples.
 Masséna's column quickly arrived before Gaeta, about 40 mi north of Naples, where Hesse refused to surrender.
 Since the powerful fortress dominated the coast road, the French commander left Gardanne's division to blockade the place and advanced to Naples with his other infantry division.
 On 14 February, Masséna seized Naples and Joseph made a triumphant entrance to the city the next day.
-Large quantities of gunpowder and at least 200 cannons had been left behind by Ferdinand.
-Reinforced by Verdier's division from Masséna's main body, Reynier's column reached in Naples at the end of February after marching on less-traveled roads.
-At this time, Joseph assumed control of the army.
+Ferdinand had left behind large quantities of gunpowder and at least 200 cannons.
+Reinforced by Verdier's division from Masséna's main body, Reynier's column reached Naples at the end of February after marching on less-traveled roads.
+Joseph assumed control of the army at this time.
 He placed all troops in the vicinity of Naples under Masséna, his mobile force under Reynier, and the troops on the Adriatic side under Saint-Cyr.
 Joseph ordered Reynier to rapidly march to the Strait of Messina.
 Receiving word that the Neapolitan army was standing to fight to the south, Reynier left Naples and advanced to the attack with approximately 10,000 troops.

 The Neapolitan armies retired before the French invasion.
 Rosenheim, whose column was accompanied by Hereditary Prince Francis, retreated in front of Lechi's division on the east coast while Damas watched the French from south of Naples.
 Damas' left wing had between 6,000 and 7,000 regulars plus Calabrian militia.
 Rosenheim's right wing counted somewhat fewer soldiers.
 The commanders of the two Neapolitan wings hoped to unite their forces near Cassano all'Ionio.
 Damas determined to hold a blocking position in the mountains until his colleague could reach the rendezvous.
 On 6 March at Lagonegro, Reynier's light infantry advance guard found Damas' militia rear guard under an officer named Sciarpa.
 The French routed their opponents with a loss of 300 casualties and four artillery pieces.
-Reynier's scouts detected Damas' position on 8 March and the French general prepared to attack the following day.
+Reynier's scouts detected Damas' position on 8 March, and the French general prepared to attack the following day.